GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/processSlits.rst

 flat field image.
 If not provided, or if set to None, the flat will be taken from the ``processed_slitflat`` override_cal command line argument.

-``slit``: string or None (default: None) - The name of the bias-/dark-corrected median slit viewer frame.
-If not provided, or if set to None, the frame will be taken from the ``slitStream`` argument.

-``slitStream``: string or None (default: None) - The name of the stream from which to access the bias-/dark-corrected median slit viewer frame (only the first AstroData instance will be used).
-If not provided, or if set to None, the frame will be taken from the ``processed_slit`` override_cal command line argument.

 Algorithm
 ---------

-The incoming stream of AstroData objects, representing bias-/dark-corrected slit viewer frames, is first used to produce a per-pixel median absolute deviation (MAD) frame for clipping cosmic ray (CR) outliers.
-The median frame is subtracted from each individual frame in turn, and where the residual exceeds 20x the MAD, a CR is detected.
-Each CR-affected pixel is replaced with its equivalent from the median slit viewer frame.

-Then, for each CR-corrected individual frame, a ``SlitViewer`` object is instantiated for each spectrograph arm using the frame and the passed-in flat field image.
+For each individual CR-corrected frame taken from the input, a ``SlitViewer`` object is instantiated for each spectrograph arm using the frame and the passed- in flat field image.
 The ``SlitViewer`` objects then each provide, via the ``object_slit_profiles()`` method, a 2 element array where each element is a 1-dimensional array representing a single object profile, un-normalised, sky-corrected, and summed across (not along) the slit.